These problems can be experienced after jump-starting a dead battery but can also be due to extreme weather or the vehicle's age.

 A new BMW cluster has the mileage set to 0.
 It must be coded for various items, including the correct mileage and specific options for your car.

 At the dealer, a new cluster and programming can cost anywhere from $850 to $1500.

-It is possible to install a used BMW instrument cluster.
+It is possible to install a used BMW instrument cluster on eBay.

-When installing a used BMW cluster, the main issue is that the milage of the used cluster will not match the mileage on your car.
+When installing a used BMW cluster, the main issue is that the mileage of the used cluster will not match the mileage on your car.

 While your BMW dealer will not program a used BMW cluster, you can use a third party to perform mileage correction so that the miles on the used cluster match your car's mileage.

 You will need to send the used cluster to the service center.
 Make sure to provide mileage from your car and VIN.

 Common BMW Instrument Cluster Fault Codes

 Many fault codes can be saved in BMW, the KOMBI module.
 Below are a few examples of codes stored in the BMW Instrument Cluster module.